Please review some of our most frequently asked questions.

 What can I expect after applying?

 All application requirements must be received by the deadline to be considered.
 Applications will be reviewed only after the application deadline.
 The faculty and staff will meet after the winter break to determine which candidates to invite to the next stage of the admissions process - Interview Day.
-Invitations to interview will be sent via email shortly after that.
+Invitations to interview will be sent via email in late January.

 Interview Day is held in late February.
 This allows the faculty, staff, and students to get to know more about the candidates and allows the candidates to learn more about the program, training processes, and more.
 The day will be broken up into different sessions, which will include an interview with the faculty.